 What is Personal Contract Purchase (PCP)

-Personal Contract Purchase (PCP) can be used to finance both new and second-hand car purchases, but are slightly more complicated than an HP arrangement.
-In essence, you pay a lower monthly payment as you are only paying back the amount the car will be worth at the end of the deal, factoring in depreciation and the deposit you pay upfront.
+Personal Contract Purchase (PCP) can be used to finance both new and second-hand car purchases, but it is slightly more complicated than an HP arrangement.
+You pay a lower monthly payment, as you are only paying back the amount the car will be worth at the end of the deal, factoring in depreciation and the deposit you pay upfront.

-PCP is well-suited to those who like to change their car every few years, as most people don't make the balloon payment to keep the car but rather switch to a new PCP deal on a new car.
+PCP is well-suited to those who like to change their car every few years.
+Most people don't make the balloon payment to keep the car, but rather switch to a new PCP deal on a new car.

-• Some dealerships will offer to make a contribution towards the deposit in exchange for you taking out their finance deal
+- Some dealerships will offer a contribution towards the deposit in exchange for you taking out their finance deal

-• The amount you borrow is calculated by working out what the car will be worth at the end of the finance deal, minus the deposit you have paid (this is known as the Guaranteed Future Value)
+- Amount you borrow calculated by working out what the car will be worth at the end of the finance deal, minus the deposit you have paid (this is known as the Guaranteed Future Value)

 If you exceed your estimated mileage amount, you will be charged a penalty of around 10p per mile when you return the car.
 You will also be charged for any damage to the car over and above normal wear and tear.